Marcos López: Club career

+López started his professional career with San Martín in 2016.
+On 4 September 2017, he signed with Primera División club Sporting Cristal.

 In January 2019, López signed with San Jose Earthquakes.
+On 22 April 2020, López joined Reno 1868 on loan.

-On 8 August 2022, Feyenoord announced that it had signed López on a four year contract.
+On 8 August 2022, Feyenoord announced that it had signed López on a four-year contract.
 He made his debut for the club on 11 August 2022 in a 3–0 win over Sparta Rotterdam.

+On August 22, 2024 Danish Superliga club F.C.
+Copenhagen confirmed that they had hired López with an option to buy included, until June 2025.
+In June 2025, López joined Copenhagen on a permanent deal.

 International career

-On 17 August 2018 he was called up by Ricardo Gareca to the full Peru international squad for friendly matches against Germany and Holland.
+On 17 August 2018, he was called up by Ricardo Gareca to the full Peru international squad for friendly matches against Germany and Holland.
 He made his Peru debut entering the field as a substitute for Edison Flores in the 67th minute against Germany on 9 September 2018 at the Rhein-Neckar-Arena.